YuBlum/stark-lang/README.md

 def ptr_to_some_struct = *Some_Struct ptr; # valid
 ```

-It's not possible to derreference void pointers.
+It's not possible to dereference void pointers.

 ### Pointer comparison
 Pointer comparison is possible between pointers of same tipe or void: